 Mobile donations in Egypt continue to hold

-“The slight drop in donations is not that significant given the considerable increase in prices, which affected NGOs working on health, education, poverty, disability and people in debt.
-It only costs EGP 5 to donate to charity through mobile but people are aware that this simple amount is causing a ripple effect, generating millions to Egyptian charities who are in desperate need for such help,” said Maissera Ellaithy, who heads MegaKheir at TA Telecom.
+“The slight drop in donations is not that significant given the price increase, which affected NGOs working on health, education, poverty, disability, and people in debt.
+It only costs EGP 5 to donate to charity through mobile.
+Still, people are aware that this simple amount is causing a ripple effect, generating millions for Egyptian charities who are in desperate need of such help,” said Maissera Ellaithy, who heads MegaKheir at TA Telecom.